equilnite/stats-home/standards.md

 ---

-Refer to the [syllabus (stats.echa.ng/syllabus/)](/syllabus.md) for the grading details about these standards.

 ## ***SP1***{: .label .label-yellow} Attend to statistical precision.

 Statistically proficient students make sense of problems and strive to convey the meaning and context of their answers to a general audience.
 They approach problems from a scientific standpoint, understanding the problem and: